 One of the new year’s resolutions that I have actually managed to keep was one that I made on Christmas of 2013.
 I was tired of smelly, full trash bins and wanted to find a way to reduce my carbon footprint.
 Take your part in reducing the waste you produce by learning how to compost.

 It’s simple really.
 When I compost everything organic on top of all our paper waste we are left with about a half empty bin per week, and it smells of nothing.
-On top of this we are not taking our part in filling our landfills and garbage dumps with more than the bare minimum.
-Our organic and paper waste that we produce gets turned into great soil in which we grow most of our crops.
-In fact we produce about 200 liters of the best organic compost from the organic waste that our household produces in one year.
+On top of this, we are not taking our part in filling our landfills and garbage dumps with more than the bare minimum.
+Our organic and paper waste that we produce gets turned into the great soil in which we grow most of our crops.
+In fact, we produce about 200 litres of the best organic compost from the organic waste that our household produces in one year.

 Our compost bin attracts all sorts of wildlife.
 Birds have started to use our garden much more frequently due to the fact that there is an abundance of worms and food available for them.
 Instead of sterile shop bought soil ours is full of organic matter which makes the whole back garden teem with life.
 In turn, the birds eat caterpillars and other pests off our vegetables and we end up with beautiful, clean produce as you can see here and in the picture below that I took last summer.

 Most people can get a composting bin and caddy from their local council if they research it properly.
 For a measly £15, we received ours and it was up and running in an hour.
 Some people like to build theirs out of pallets but in our little garden, we did not feel like we needed this, however that would save even more money for those of you who want something that is made out of wood.
 There are plenty of tutorials online on how to build a compost out of pallets if you wish to do so.